MahBadran93/ROS_Project/README.md

       ``` rostopic info <topic_name>```
     - If we want to know some information about a specific message, we use this **rosmsg** command: <br>
     ``` rosmsg show info <msg_name>```  <br>
-    - An important command needed to be running before start working with any ros project called **roscore**.
-It contains all the necessary files for ROS systems.  build all the required nodes and files for the
+    - An important command needed to be running before start working with any ROS project called **roscore**.
+It contains all the necessary files for any ROS system.

 ## Work Plan